indix/javascript-easy-object/README.md

      2. Put
      3. Delete
      4. Rename
+     5. Get path
 ```
 Get, put, delete method are well known actions.
 Rename action allows you to rename the key that is present in the object.
+Get-path allows you to specify any path traversal and it will return the path from root to the found element.
+Its return type is array of string(if more than one value found on traversal it will return all paths for those values).

 snippet :
 ```